aliberal/enthusiastic-petunia-43d2d/about.md

 ---
-title: About Us
+title: About
 subtitle: >-
-  This is an optional subtitle.
-It can be used to describe what this page is about.
+  My name is Antonio Liberal
 image: images/about.jpg
 image_alt: Team members in a conference room
 seo:
-  title: About Us
+  title: About Me
   description: This is the about page
   extra:
     - name: 'og:type'
       value: website
       keyName: property
     - name: 'og:title'
-      value: About Us
+      value: About Me
       keyName: property
     - name: 'og:description'
       value: This is the about page